medhunk94/platform-core/README.md

 A hands-on portfolio of platform engineering practices built on a local Kubernetes cluster (kind).
-Each project tackles a different operational concern that any production platform team deals with — scaling, governance, security, and resilience.
+Each project tackles a different operational concern that any production platform team deals with, scaling, governance, security, and resilience.

 Everything here was built and tested locally.
 No cloud account needed.